ysenarath/sinling/README.md

 # SinLing
-SinLing is to be the state of the art tool for Sinhalese Language Processing tasks.
+SinLing is to be the state of the art tool for Sinhalese (සිංහල) Language Processing tasks.

 ## How to get started
 Steps-